zooyf/YFCalendar/README.md

 YFCalendar
 ===
+* Inspired by [PDTSimpleCalendar](https://github.com/jivesoftware/PDTSimpleCalendar).
+I write this similar date picker library.

-YFCalnedar is a convenience calendar date picker library written in swift for iOS 8.0+.
+* It's a convenience calendar date picker library written in swift for iOS 8.0+.

 ## Install
 * Drag `YFCalendar` folder into your project. 👍